The Chemex

 Step 11: As with a glass of wine, gently swirl the carafe to release the aromas.

-~ Freshly ground coffee will consistently provide a much better tasting experience.
+Freshly ground coffeewill consistently offer a much better tasting experience.

-~ Be patient, the coffee will be even better.
-Since the paper filter is thicker than dripper methods, extraction generally takes longer.
+Please be patientThe coffee will be all the better for it.
+The paper filter being thicker than dripper methods (V60), extraction is generally longer.

 Discover other recipes